Risk Factors Dashboard

 We recognize revenue in accordance with complex accounting standards, and changes in estimates, circumstances, or interpretations of standards may lead to accounting adjustments.
 Failure to implement these standards properly might impact the effectiveness of our internal control over financial reporting or impact the reliability of our financial reporting.

 In addition, based on the net profit-sharing provisions of the Abbott Agreement, the amount of revenue that we recognize on our sales of SurVeil DCB products to Abbott represents variable consideration and requires us to estimate Abbott’s future net sales of those products during the period in which those products are shipped to Abbott.
-Abbott has discretion over setting its pricing structure for the products and has no history of selling them.
+Abbott has discretion over setting its pricing structure for the products and has limited history of selling them.
 We, therefore, have limited information upon which to base our estimates of Abbott’s net sales of SurVeil DCB products.
+We are required to refine our estimates of variable consideration for profit-sharing each quarter based on available information, which may result in adjustments to product revenue that may have been recognized in prior periods, which may have a material adverse impact on our results of operations.
 We will be required to refine our estimates of variable consideration for profit-sharing each quarter based on available information, which will result in adjustments to product revenue that may have been recognized in prior periods, which may have a material adverse impact on our results of operations.

 The transfer price to Abbott of our SurVeil DCB products is denominated in Euros, which, together with our foreign operations, exposes us to certain risks related to fluctuations in U.S. dollar and foreign currency exchange rates.